 There are three pass points for this examination.
 You must pass Section I, Section III AND Sections I, II, and III combined to pass the written test.

 Reexamination Eligibility: If you fail the police recruit written test, you may retest after 30 days provided the examination is open.
 If you pass the written exam, and your eligibility expires, you will not be permitted to take the police recruit written test again.
 If you wish to reapply after your eligibility expires, you should request a waiver of the written exam.

 Written Test Waiver: Candidates who meet either one of the following conditions may request a waiver of the written test by submitting a special waiver application, provided the examination is open.

-- Graduation from a California P.O.S.T. approved Police Academy with a Basic Peace Officers course certificate or possession of a basic P.O.S.T. certificate.
+- Graduation from a basic law enforcement academy.
 A copy of the certificate must be attached to the application.